Primary

 Push your chest hard into the pad before each rep—this anchors your body and prevents cheating.
 Drive your elbows straight back, not up.
 The pad does the stabilizing; your job is pure pulling.

-Want Plate-Loaded Row Machine in your program?
+See where Plate-Loaded Row Machine fits in your weekly plan

 Sit at the plate-loaded row machine.